 Postpartum depression does not have to derail your experience as a new mom of multiples.

-There is no one single underlying cause of PPD.
-Instead, experts believe there is a myriad of contributing factors that lead to developing this form of clinical depression.
+There is not one single underlying cause of PPD.
+Instead, experts believe that there is a myriad of contributing factors that lead to developing this form of clinical depression.

 Postpartum or perinatal depression affects as many as 1 in 7 women.
 It is so common that it is the most common complication of childbirth.

 PPD can affect any woman.
-It strikes women who experience easy pregnancies as well as those with difficult pregnancies.
-First-time mothers and mothers who have one or more children can experience PPD.
+It strikes women who experience easy pregnancies, as well as, those with difficult pregnancies.
+First-time mothers and mothers who have one or more children can also experience PPD.
 It doesn’t matter if a new mom is married or single, and things like income, age, ethnicity, culture, and education make little difference in your risk of experiencing depression after birth.

 - A change in hormone levels after childbirth